ibm-cloud-docs/monitoring/api.md

     ```
     {: codeblock}

-    where
+    Where

     * *ENDPOINT* is the URL for the region where the monitoring instance is available.
 For more information, see [Sysdig endpoints](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-endpoints#endpoints).

-    * *SYSDIG_API_TOKEN* is the API token you got in the previous step.
+    * *SYSDIG_API_TOKEN* is the API token that you got in the previous step.

-For example, to download the dashboards for a team working in the US South region, you can run the following command:
+For example, to download the dashboards for a team that works in the US South region, you can run the following command:

 ```
 curl -X GET https://us-south.monitoring.cloud.ibm.com/ui/dashboards -H 'Authorization: Bearer xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx' -H 'Content-Type: application/json'